Manav783/risc_v/readme.md

 This is a **single-cycle** implementation, meaning every instruction — from fetch to write-back — completes within a single clock cycle.
 The datapath follows the classic 5-stage RISC-V flow, collapsed into one cycle:

+( Proper Detailed Diagram will be uploaded soon )

 ```
         ┌─────────────────────────────────────────────────────────────────┐
         │                                                                 │